From an anti-aggression bracelet

 The main activation trigger is your voice.
 Shout EVE to launch a 110dB alarm, record evidence and alert your relatives via a call and GPS location sharing.

-A user-centred design
+A user-centered design

 A functional mock-up